kapouer/matchdom/README.md

 Custom date formats can be added through a plugin exporting `{format: date: {}}`.

-For localization, lang is searched in this order:

-- ctx.lang (which can be set using the `lang:<name>` filter)
+For localization, locales are either set explicitely with:

+- locales:en-US:fr-BE

+or are a concatenation of:

-- documentElement.lang
+- documentElement.lang (if it is not empty)
-- window.navigator.language
+- window.navigator.languages

 Localized format accepts shorthands: